its4u/openshift-network-policies-as-multitenant/README.md

+# Openshift - Network Policies as multitenant

 ## Description

-Thoses scripts help in the deployment of a multitenant policy (when each namespace are isolated from eachother).
+This project contain scripts that help in the deployment of a multitenant policy (when each namespace are isolated from eachother).
+The main scripts are:

-The first script, `to_new_projects_by_default.sh`, edit the default project template, to apply the policy to each new projects.\
+- `to_new_projects_by_default.sh`, edit the default project template, to apply the policy to each new projects.\
-The second script, `to_already_created_project.sh`, edit all created project (except project created by openshift) to apply the policy.
+- `to_already_created_project.sh`, apply policies to all project (except: openshift projects and excluded project).

-The last scrip giver, `remove_policy.sh`, remove policies that have been have been applied by the previous script, on all projects.
+- `remove_policy.sh`, remove policies that have been have been applied on all projects, and remove the policies on project template.

+Some other script are available for specific use:

+- `exclude_project.sh`, force remove policies on current project (or named project).
+Project will be excluded of the list in `to_already_created_project.sh`
+- `add_project.sh`, force add policies to current project (or named project), even to project that has been excluded.

 ## Require